Graue Mill and Museum

 Plan Your Visit

-Graue Mill and Museum is the only operating waterwheel gristmill in Illinois and is listed on the National Register of Historic Places and is the only gristmill recognized as an Illinois Historic Mechanical Engineering Landmark by the American Society of Mechanical Engineers for representing an important technology and era in the history of America.
+Graue Mill and Museum is listed on the National Register of Historic Places and is the only gristmill recognized as an Illinois Historic Mechanical Engineering Landmark by the American Society of Mechanical Engineers for representing an important technology and era in the history of America.

-Programs on milling, spinning, and weaving illustrate life in the 1850s and '60s and the effect mills had on the area’s culture.
+Programs on milling, spinning, and weaving illustrate life between 1850 and 1860 and the effect mills had on the area’s culture.
 The mill is open for tours and programs mid-April to mid-November.

 The restored Frederick Graue House was the 1850s Victorian home of the Graue family.